ctb248/openai-api/README.md

 6. Add your [API key](https://platform.openai.com/account/api-keys) to the newly created `.env` file

 7. You'll need to create a Google Cloud Platform account if you don't have one, and follow the steps to create a service account key for the Text To Speech API.
+Place the JSON key file in the root folder and set the path in the `.env` file.

 8. Run the app